Ravenbrook/mps/procedure/review.rst

 transgressions.
 Determine whether the transgressions merit rejection at this stage.

-_`.invite`: Invite the Checkers to the kickoff meeting.
+_`.entry.invite`: Invite the Checkers to the kickoff meeting.

 5.2.
 Review Planning